Fluid viscoelasticity triggers fast transitions of a Brownian particle in a double well optical potential

-In this work, we use optical micromanipulation~\cite{Ashkin1970,gieseler2020, jones2015optical} to show the first experimental realization of thermally-activated transitions of a bead in a bistable potential, in a viscoelastic fluid.
+In this work, we use optical micromanipulation~\cite{Ashkin1970,gieseler2020, jones2015optical} to show the first experimental realization of thermally-activated transitions of a bead across a bistable potential in a viscoelastic micellar fluid with mono-exponential memory friction .
 We find a significant increase in the crossing rates over the barrier separating the two local minima, as compared to those in a purely viscous environment.
-This is in quantitative agreement with a theoretical description based on the generalized Langevin equation, which unveils the mechanism underlying the amplification of the barrier crossing rates under viscoelastic conditions.
+This is in quantitative agreement with a theoretical description based on the generalized Langevin equation, which unveils the mechanism underlying the amplification of the barrier crossing rates.

 In our experiments, a spherical silica bead of diameter $d_p=0.99\,\mu$m is trapped by a double-well optical potential in a viscoelastic fluid.
-Such a potential, $U(x)$, is generated by two orthogonally polarized optical tweezers, tightly focused by a water-immersion objective deep inside the sample cell (see Fig.~S2 in the Supplementary Material).
-The particle is trapped at constant temperature, $T = 22\,^{\circ}$C, and kept at least~10~$\mu$m safe from any hydrodynamic interactions with other particles or with the walls of the sample cell~\cite{arzola2019spin}.
-The viscoelastic fluid consists of an equimolar solution of cetylpyridinium chloride and sodium salicylate, mixed in deionized water, in the semidilute regime~\cite{ezrahi2006}.
-Details for the setup, the sample preparation and the characterization of the fluid can be found in the Supplementary Material.
-The relaxation modulus of the fluid, which quantifies its linear viscoelastic behavior, is modeled by the function~\cite{fischer1997}
+The potential is sculpted by two optical tweezers ($0.532\,$nm wave length), using a water-immersion objective ($60\times$, 1.2 NA), separated by a distance $\delta_x=0.8\pm0.01\,\mu$m along the focal plane, according to the schematic shown in Fig.~\ref{fig:exp}(a).
+At this distance the particle can transit between two neatly defined potential wells with characteristic times of the order of seconds.
+The particle is trapped at temperature $T = 22\,^{\circ}$C, and kept at least~10~$\mu$m safe from any hydrodynamic interactions with other particles or with the walls of the sample cell~\cite{arzola2019spin}.
+The resulting potential is characterized by two stable points (A and B) and an unstable saddle point (S), with barrier heights $U_{A}$ and $U_{B}$, whose values can be adjusted by the total power of the tweezers.
+We explored three different powers, $0.84\pm0.05$~mW, $1.11\pm0.05$~mW and $1.37\pm0.05$~mW, measured at the objective entrance, which are referred to as experiments I, II and III, respectively.
+All the experiments were performed using a single bead in a fixed position inside the sample cell, which allowed us to estimate {\it in situ} the potential and all the relevant parameters.
+The uncertainties of such estimates were determined by means of error propagation.

+The viscoelastic fluid consists of an equimolar solution of cetylpyridinium chloride and sodium salicylate at $5\,$mM in deionized water, which exhibits a relatively low viscosity and a single relaxation time~\cite{ezrahi2006}.
+At such concentration, the fluid is transparent to visible light.
+More details about the setup, the sample preparation and the fluid characterization can be found in Supp.
+Mat.
+Its relaxation modulus is described by a mono-exponential function~\cite{Paul2021}, which is a well established model for the linear viscoelasticity of wormlike micelles~\cite{hoffmann1988surfactants,fischer1997}